Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 Appearance of Soft Inquiries on Your Report

-Soft inquiries may appear on your credit report, but they do not affect your credit score.
-They are recorded for your reference and for transparency, allowing you to see who has accessed your credit information.
+While soft inquiries are displayed on your credit report, they do not affect your score.
+Their presence is for informational and transparency purposes, listing entities that have accessed your credit information.

 Examples and Scenarios of Credit Inquiries